Capacity Lower Bounds via Productization: Roadmap

 \section{Roadmap}

 The remainder of the paper proceeds in a somewhat non-linear fashion, but each section (or subsection) gives explication of a single concept or result.
-A description of each such section is given as follows. \begin{itemize} \item Section \ref{sec:preliminaries}: Basic notation for polynomials and matrices, and some standard results regarding capacity and polynomials. \item Section \ref{sec:cap-bound-prod}: Proof of the main capacity bound in the case of products of linear forms. \item Section \ref{sec:prod-hstab}: Proof of the productization result for stable polynomials. \item Section \ref{sec:metric_TSP}: Explication of the connection between our bound and the recent work on metric TSP. \item Section \ref{sec:algos}: Discussion of the algorithms for stable polynomial scaling, and for computing the minimum capacity value for a given gradient value. \item Section \ref{sec:other-bounds}: Various other bounds and discussion for more general classes of polynomials. \end{itemize}
+A description of each such section is given as follows. \begin{itemize} \item Section \ref{sec:preliminaries}: Basic notation for polynomials and matrices, and some standard results regarding capacity and polynomials. \item Section \ref{sec:cap-bound-prod}: Proof of the main homogeneous capacity bound in the case of products of linear forms. \item Section \ref{sec:imp-bound-prod}: Proof of the main improved non-homogeneous capacity bound in the case of products of linear forms. \item Section \ref{sec:prod-hstab}: Proof of the productization result for stable polynomials. \item Section \ref{sec:metric_TSP}: Explication of the connection between our bound and the recent work on metric TSP. \item Section \ref{sec:algos}: Discussion of the algorithms for stable polynomial scaling, and for computing the minimum capacity value for a given gradient value. \item Section \ref{sec:other-bounds}: Various other bounds and discussion for more general classes of polynomials. \end{itemize}